 Determination of Need

 The VR Counselor must clearly document the need for maintenance services in the case record.
+Before approving maintenance services, the VR Counselor must ensure that:

+Attempts to purchase an approved similar good or service through a linked vendor or provider have been exhausted and documented in a case note in RHW, or

+TWC-VR staff have attempted to link the provider in RHW, and

+No other comparable benefits or resources are available for the good or service.

-These services must be necessary and reasonable under the customer's circumstances at the time a decision is made.
+These services must be reasonable, necessary and allowable. e.
 Decision-making factors include, but are not limited to, the following—

 Individual rehabilitation needs consistent with the customer's informed choice;